ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {: codeblock}

-You can also tell whether the instance is running by making a
-`GET /volumes/{id}` call and specify the boot volume ID.
-If `active = true` in the response, the instance is running.
+You can also tell whether the instance is running by making a `GET /volumes/{id}` call and specify the boot volume ID.
+If you see `active = true` in the response, the instance is running.
 {: tip}

 #### Step 2 - Stop the running instance